ddopson/underscore-cli/README.md

 #### json

 The default format.
-Outputs strictly correct, human-readible JSON w/ smart whitespace.
+Outputs strictly correct, human-readible JSON with smart whitespace.
 This format has received a lot of love.
 Try the '--color' flag.

 <pre><code>{